Lukas-Nadj/Rust-MLP/README.md

     let model_structure = vec![784, 16, 16, 10]
     let functions = vec![ReLu, ReLu, Sigmoid]

-anyways i'm not creating anything thats gonna be too efficient or score that well. for now i'm just using sigmoids and creating a feed-forward neural network / Multi Layer Perceptron.
+or maybe i'll let it be an enum or traits idk. anyways i'm not creating anything thats gonna be too efficient or score that well. for now i'm just using sigmoids and creating a feed-forward neural network / Multi Layer Perceptron.

 ## How to use it